-This next portion of the entire guide to penis hanging is a supplement to the previous article and givers the reader all “final steps” to proper penis hanger attachment, as well as discusses some troubleshooting issues if the hanger attachment is improperly worn, and how to resolve such dilemmas safely.
+This segment of our penis hanging guide is a supplement to the previous article on penis hanging devices and gives the reader all “final steps” to proper penis hanger attachment, as well as discusses some troubleshooting issues if the hanger attachment is improperly worn, and how to resolve such dilemmas safely.

 Push Your Penis to the Bottom of the Shaft

 Make sure to push your penis to the bottom of the shaft in your penis hanger.
 Keeping your shaft at the bottom of the shaft-well and medium to wide hex nut settings can help prevent hanger twisting.
 You can pull on your glans and stretch things out to make sure you’re attaching the hanger 1.25” behind your coronal ridge, and to make sure the hanger attachment will stay behind your glans.

 I do twist in my hanger sometimes, and I find that more than 45 degree angles can cause pain in my urethra.
 Do your best to keep your shaft straight, although for guys with a slight twist in their penis, this will be difficult during at least your first few months.
 Don’t jam your penis right against the bottom of the shaft-well; this can cause a bruise, but do make sure the hanger attachment is set at the bottom.